 The internship certificate is an alternative pathway to achieving a teaching certificate (see Appendix F).
 "The Internship certificate is available to an eligible TC who is currently enrolled in a State Board of Education-approved educator preparation program in South Carolina and has been approved by the college or university for participation in an internship program.
 The candidate must have completed all academic and bachelor's degree requirements, with the exception of the teaching internship, as well as all certification examination requirements.
-The certificate will be issued for up to one year and must be requested by the college or university that all approved program requirements have been met, the internship certificate will be converted to an initial certificate.
+The certificate will be issued for up to one year and must be requested by the employing school district.
+Upon completion of the teaching internship and verification by the college or university that all approved program requirements have been met, the internship certificate will be converted to an initial certificate.
 The internship certificate request must be initiated by the school district and partnering institution of higher education.
 The candidate must have a complete student teaching application with fee, cleared background reports, and test scores on file" (The South Carolina Department of Education, 2018).